robavospace/lightpaper/docs/index.md

 This presents a huge opportunity for indigenous African companies to emerge and become leaders in this rapidly-growing industry.

+**Some benefits of investing in space science and technology include:**

+- Satellites can be used for mapping and surveying purposes, which is essential for land management and infrastructure planning.

+- Satellites can be used to improve communication networks throughout the continent, thus helping to boost economic growth rates and bridging the digital divide between rural and urban areas.

+- Satellites can assist in monitoring environmental conditions (such as deforestation rates, air quality, etc) which can help policymakers develop effective policies aimed at promoting sustainable development.

+- Satellites equipped with sensors that measure various environmental parameters (such as wind speed, humidity levels, etc.) can provide valuable information about impending disasters (such as drought, floods and landslide), which can help emergency responders plan evacuation routes or deliver aid supplies effectively.

+- Satellites can help farmers improve crop yields through agricultural monitoring (monitor crops and track weather patterns, which can help farmers make better decisions about when to plant crops and how much water they need for irrigation.)

+- Regional satellite navigation systems can help people navigate their way around Africa more easily and precisely

 ***

 ## Problem